-McLaren Group is considering selling a stake in McLaren Racing, its division responsible for the McLaren Formula One team and recent Indycar efforts.
+McLaren Group said Sunday it has sold a stake in McLaren Racing, its division responsible for the McLaren Formula One team and recent IndyCar efforts.

 The company reached a deal with a consortium of investors led by United States-based sports investment company MSP Sports Capital.
 Under the deal, MSP and its partners will invest a total of 185 million British pounds (approximately $247.8 million) into McLaren Racing, acquiring an initial 15% stake that will increase to a maximum 33% stake by the end of 2022.

 The deal values McLaren Racing at approximately 560 million British pounds.
 It also sees Jahm Najafi, a partner of MSP, become vice chairman of McLaren Racing together with current vice chairman Shaikh Mohammed bin Essa Al Khalifa.

 “This new investment bolsters our plan to return McLaren to contention for race wins and championships in Formula One and IndyCar, and will strengthen our positive momentum as we continue to focus relentlessly on our mission to return to the top of the podium,” Zak Brown, CEO of McLaren Racing, said in a statement.

 McLaren Group was hit particularly hard by the slowdown caused by the Covid-19 coronavirus pandemic, and McLaren Racing, like all F1 competitors, lost substantial revenue due to the delayed start of the 2020 season.
 Another iconic team, Williams, was sold to U.S.-based investment company Dorilton Capital in August.